-The presentations are from clinical pharmacologists and other content specialists and cover recent advances in the field and also those difficult concepts that are best covered by presentations and discussions.
+The presentations from clinical pharmacologists and other content specialists focus on recent advances in the field, as well as difficult concepts best covered by presentations and discussions.

-All these meetings provide an opportunity for learning and presenting trainee's project work.
+These meetings provide an opportunity for learning and presenting trainee's project work.

-Evidence of attendance at the Australasian Society of Clinical and Experimental Pharmacologists and Toxicologists (ASCEPT) clinical weekend must be submitted to ClinicalPharmacology@racp.edu.au
+Evidence of attendance at the Australasian Society of Clinical and Experimental Pharmacologists and Toxicologists (ASCEPT) clinical weekend must be submitted to ClinicalPharmacology@racp.edu.au.